What I’ve Learned About Purpose After Ten Years of Struggle

 I'm eager to be present and grounded for him, for Emily, and for myself.

 All the lessons I've learned over the past nearly 40 years, but especially the last 10, have served me very well.
-I now understand how the world of business works far better than ever.
+I now understand how the world of business functions far more than ever.
 I've learned how to trust, but also, more importantly, that trust comes and goes -- that most of the time, people are only out for themselves.
-If someone acts like a friend but you haven't spent 40+ hours with them, they aren't a true friend, so you must stay guarded.
-In the same way, you must remain guarded even with those you've known for all of your life.
-Relationships change very quickly, just like life and the situations it brings.
+95% of the time, you must remain guarded even with those you've known for a long time.
+Relationships seem to shift very quickly, just like life and the situations it brings.

 I am extremely optimistic and full of faith now.
-I have no doubt that life is going to get better, lighter, and easier to be fully present.
+I have no doubt that life is going to get lighter and easier to be fully present.
 I'm proud to be where I am.
-Not for anyone else but for myself.
 Arriving in this moment and headspace has been a process that's nauseating to me.
-It's required me to cry, swear, ruminate, search for meaning, seek to understand my pain (and joy), to question, to make mental mistakes, and go down mental paths that I'm glad I went down, but happy to leave those woods.
+It's required me to cry, swear, ruminate, search for meaning, seek to understand my pain (and joy), to question, to make mistakes, and go down paths that I'm glad I went down, but happy to leave those woods.

-As I lay in bed before writing these words, as I often do, I thought about the vastness of human experience.
-We rise, we live, we eat & drink, breathe, interact with others, communicate, then sleep... repeat.
+As I laid in bed before writing these words, as I often do, I thought about the vastness of human experience.
+We wake up, we live, we eat & drink, breathe, interact with others, communicate, then sleep... repeat.

-Each day brings the potential of goodness or pain.
+Each day brings the an extreme range of goodness or pain.
 It's our choice on how we experience this.
 For me, it's been a multiple-year process of introspection.
 To close my eyes to see & feel deeply.
 This may be what Don Juan meant in the Carlos Castaneda book about starting to see.

 The range of what people are experiencing in every moment is intense.
 In this moment of clarity, silence, and darkness, as I write on my laptop with the glow of a candle, I realize fully that this is bliss.
 This is a perfect moment worth cherishing.
 To arrive here isn't easy.
 It takes time, pain, strength, and attention to detail.
 To exist in the present moment, not for the past or the future.